HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 ## Grouping selector

 The <i class="term">grouping selector</i> selects all the HTML elements with the same style definitions.
-It will be better to group the selectors, to minimize the code, [`html7.html`](/webpages/2024-09-12/html7.html):
+It will be better to group selectors to minimize the code, [`html7.html`](/webpages/2024-09-12/html7.html):

 ```html
 <!DOCTYPE html>